-Early 19th-century independence fighters led by Simón Bolívar (see p.
-4 of History and Myth) blamed the population's widespread illiteracy on Spanish colonialists' indifference.
+Early 19th-century independence fighters led by Simón Bolívar (see History and Myth) blamed the population's widespread illiteracy on Spanish colonialists' indifference.
 Bolívar's alliance proceeded to reform the education system, and by 1819, was calling for universal education.

 Post-independence education reform proved controversial.
 Members of the Liberal Party sought to eliminate Church influence and provide secular, free, and compulsory education.
-Conversely, Conservative Party members fought to preserve the Church's role in schools and prevent compulsory education (see p.
-5 of History and Myth).
-Of note, in the mid-19th century the Conservatives invited the Jesuits to return to the region to resume their educational pursuits before the Liberals expelled them again (see p.
-3 of Religion and Spirituality).
+Conversely, Conservative Party members fought to preserve the Church's role in schools and prevent compulsory education (see History and Myth).
+Of note, in the mid-19th century the Conservatives invited the Jesuits to return to the region to resume their educational pursuits before the Liberals expelled them again (see Religion and Spirituality).